unreal55/mtouch-quiz/readme.txt

 == Changelog ==

 = 1.06 =
-* Bugfix where questions would be stamped correct/wrong even though answers were supposed to be hidden until the end
+* Bugfix issue where questions would be stamped correct/wrong even though answers were supposed to be hidden until the end.
 * Updated Czech language files (again thanks to Tomas Hubka!)

 = 1.05 =